+This is a good basic, synthetic foundation brush which is useful for applying liquid foundations.
+Being synthetic it is hygienic, and dries quickly when washed over night.After a few practice goes, you'll like this brush for the price :-) Cost me about $23 AUD.
 Only reason why I wouldn't repurchase is I prefer the shorter and stiffer bristles of Giorgio Armani's sable blender brush as I find it gives more control. continued >>

 I dunno if it's because I was new to the whole foundation brush concept and didn't clean it very well at first (left the brush upright after washing), and now the bristles are a bit splayed.
 Or perhaps it reacted to the foundation I used?
 (Napoleon Minimal makeup).
 I'm still not sure, but it still does the trick and hasn't shed ANY hair.
 I wanted to get this cheaper brush to see if it functions just the same as the expensive MAC/Napoleon foundation brushes, and I haven't had much problem with it, except that it's lost a bit of it's "bounce".
 When this brush totally wears out (I've had it for 7 months now), I'l try the MAC foundation brush to compare, so wn't be repurchasing this in the mean time.